ialihaider75/100DaysOfCode/log.md

 <b>Today's Progress:</b> Started to build my portfolio site using javascript native components.

 <b>Thoughts:</b> I have learned about the javascript native components, its totally cool because it allows to build reusable HTML components which you can use again and again in your application.

+## Day 10 (03 September,2020)
+<b>Today's Progress:</b> Worked more on my portfolio site .

+<b>Thoughts:</b> 100 days of code challenge is amazing it really force me to code on daily basis.
+I think I could accomplish so much with this. :kissing_heart: :heart: